laanp/Icarus_Mods_Separated/README.md

 ### Equipment Retrieval
 None of the unbundled equipment will come back with you after you leave the prospect via dropship.
-You need to spend the $1 it costs at the Workshop to buy the kits, before launching any mission, Open World, or Outpost.
+You need to purchase the kits at the Workshop, before launching any mission, Open World, or Outpost.

 ## Youtube Links on Overview & How To Use:
 - [Icarus - Quality of Life Mod Series - Part 1 - Download & Installation](https://youtu.be/5_hZUJ0OVdQ)